 Players must play at their current computer rating or higher.
 Any player without a computer rating must self-rate using the self-rating form on Tennis Link.

-Combo and Mixed Doubles must self-rate following the same rules.
+Combo Doubles and Mixed Doubles must self-rate following the same rules.

 Captains: Pre-Season Responsibilities

-Once a player’s name appears on a Tennis Link roster they cannot change teams if league play has begun unless they have been DQ’d.
+Once a player’s name appears on a Tennis Link roster they cannot change teams without the permission of the Local League Coordinator.

 Captains: Match Responsibilities

 The captains may agree on the order of play.
-However, if no prior agreement is made then the order of play will be #1 singles, #1 doubles, #2 singles, #2 doubles and #3 doubles.
-Players in the second time slot must be available one hour after the first time slot begins; players in the third time slot, must be available 2 hours after the first time slot begins.
+However, if no prior agreement is made then the order of play will be #1 doubles, #2 doubles and #3 doubles.
+Players in the second time slot must be available one hour after the first time slot begins.

 Team captains must simultaneously exchange scorecards with completed line-ups BEFORE the scheduled match time.
 Match time is stated on your tennis link schedule.
 This match time is the beginning of the 20-minute default time (see section V.C).
 Warm-up time, beginning at match time, should not exceed 10 minutes.

 Recording of Scores - It is the responsibility of the WINNING captain of men’s, women’s, combo doubles and mixed doubles teams to report scores to Tennis Link within 24 hours of completion of the match.
 The LOSING captain should confirm or dispute scores on Tennis Link within 48 hours of completion of the match.
 If scores are not confirmed or disputed within 48 hours of completion of the match, the team will lose the right to dispute the match score.
 Tennis Link will automatically confirm scores after the 48-hour period has passed.